GovTechSG/techpass-user-docs/docs/support/account.md

 <details>
 <summary>5.
 I have other problems with MFA?</summary>

-You may visit Microsoft's [Common problems with two-factor verification](https://docs.microsoft.com/en-us/troubleshoot/azure/active-directory/troubleshoot-azure-mfa-issue) for more information or you may raise us a [service request](https://go.gov.sg/techpass-sr).
+Visit Microsoft's [Common problems with two-factor verification](https://docs.microsoft.com/en-us/troubleshoot/azure/active-directory/troubleshoot-azure-mfa-issue) for more information or you can raise us a [service request](https://go.gov.sg/techpass-sr).

 </details>